mprzebieracz/AlphaZero/README.md

 ## AlphaZero
-An implementation of the AlphaZero algorithm for chess.
+An implementation of the AlphaZero algorithm for connect4.